When homes become killing grounds

 Shaheen Anam said, "I once asked a woman why she did not file a case after being severely assaulted.
 She replied, 'If my husband is arrested, how will I feed my children?'
 Since the state does not ensure financial security for women after filing a case, many are forced to endure abuse in silence."

-Her concern is real, as according to a 2020 Human Rights Watch report, Bangladesh has only 13 long-term government shelters for women and girls, including seven Safe Custody Homes and six run by the Ministry of Women and Children Affairs.
+Her concern is real, as according to a 2020 Human Rights Watch report, Bangladesh has only 13 long-term government shelters for women and girls -- seven Safe Custody Homes and six run by the Ministry of Women and Children Affairs.

 In addition, eight short-term Victim Support Centres provide temporary stays of up to five days, though services are inconsistent, and many victims are allowed to stay only overnight.